-\paragraph{Networking} Kubernetes's model for pod networking is flat, and all pods (logical hosts) are in the same subnet (i.e., connected through a ``logical'' L2 switch).
+\paragraph{Networking} Kubernetes's model for pod networking is flat, and all pods (logical hosts) are in the same subnet (i.e., connected through a \textit{logical} L2 switch).
 Pods inside a single node are connected to the same bridge through virtual Ethernet interface pairs.
 However, for pods on different nodes to communicate, we need to somehow connect the bridges on different nodes to each other.
-As a result, providing Kubernetes network abstraction for pods can be complex and usually achieved through an additional SDN layer on top of the actual network (which uses encapsulation and Linux networking tools, such as iptables, routes, and IP-forwarding).
-Container Network Interface (CNI) is a project to simplify networking configurations in Kubernetes through the addition of plugins, such as Calico \cite{calico}, Flannel \cite{flannel}, and Weave Net \cite{weave}.
+As a result, providing Kubernetes network abstraction for pods can be complex and is usually achieved through an additional SDN layer on top of the actual network (which uses encapsulation and Linux networking tools such as iptables, routes, and IP-forwarding).
+Container Network Interface (CNI) is a project to simplify networking configurations in Kubernetes through the addition of plugins such as Calico \cite{calico}, Flannel \cite{flannel}, and Weave Net \cite{weave}.

 \paragraph{Volume and ConfigMap} By default, a pod's filesystem is the one defined in its image, and any file operation (e.g., creating a file or writing into a file) is ephemeral and will be lost by pod termination/restart.
-In Kubernetes, we can use different types of \textit{volumes} to have different levels of file persistency, such as \textit{emptyDir} (persistency across container restarts during the pod's lifetime), \textit{hostPath} (higher persistency across pod restarts in a node), and \textit{nfs} (even higher persistency across node change).
-Similar to networking, storage consistency is complex in general, and several Container Storage Interface (CSI) projects have been developed to accomplish the work as plugins, such as Cinder \cite{cinder} and Cephfs \cite{ceph}.
+In Kubernetes, we can use different types of \textit{volume} to have different levels of file persistency.
+For example, \textit{emptyDir} volume provides persistency across container restarts during the pod's lifetime.
+Moreover, \textit{hostPath} and \textit{nfs} volumes provide higher persistency across pod restarts in a node and across node change, respectively.
+Similar to networking, storage consistency is complex in general, and several Container Storage Interface (CSI) projects, such as Cinder \cite{cinder} and Cephfs \cite{ceph}, have been developed to accomplish the work as plugins.

-A related topic to volumes is the \textit{configMap} which is used to pass arguments to containers by mounting configuration files into containers through a special type of volume, not surprisingly, called configMap.
+A related topic to volumes is the \textit{ConfigMap}, which is used to pass arguments to containers by mounting configuration files into containers through a special type of volume, not surprisingly, called ConfigMap.